How To Say Hello In Russian

 A greeting is our very first point of contact when we approach someone — it’s a social cue, a sort of password, to opening up a conversation.
-The way we greet someone can reveal our mood, reflect our personality, and even give clues to our social or regional background.
-All these factors demonstrate the importance of mastering the appropriate salutations when learning a new language!
+The way we greet someone can reveal our mood, reflect our personality and even give clues to our social or regional background.
+All of these factors show the importance of mastering appropriate salutations when learning a new language!
 So are you wondering how to say hello in Russian?

-In Russian, there are three things to pay attention to when deciding on a greeting: the time of day, whether the person should be addressed formally or informally and, for certain greetings, the individual’s gender.
+In Russian, there are three things to pay attention to when deciding on a greeting: whether the person should be addressed formally or informally, the time of day, and, for certain greetings, the individual’s gender.
+Let’s get started!

 Speak Russian the way you’ve always wanted to — try Babbel now for free!

 That said, the greetings detailed above are absolutely prohibited if you are addressing someone you don’t know, especially if they are noticeably older than you.
 This is something you should take special care to avoid in Russia because using an informal greeting at the wrong time is often viewed as very insulting.